 Finding out that someone you're interested in likes you back can feel exciting.
 If the feeling is mutual, you may have the opportunity to pursue a relationship together.
-But what if you're not sure if your feelings are reciprocated?
+But what if you're not sure if your feelings are reciprocated, or you believe you’ve noticed a major red flag?

-While direct communication is often a recommended foundation for relationships, asking someone you're just getting to know whether he likes you may seem too direct.
+While direct communication is often a recommended foundation for short-term and long-term relationships, asking someone you're just getting to know whether he likes you may seem too direct.
 He may feel pressured or put on the spot.
 In other cases, he may appreciate your openness.

-If you don't know someone well yet, you might want to start by observing the signs that may or may not signal interest.
+If you don't know someone well yet, you might want to start by observing the subtle signs that may or may not signal interest.
+That way, you can get an idea of the current relationship status and where to go from there.

 Signs That A Guy May Not Be Interested In You

 Just because a guy may like you as a person doesn't necessarily mean he wants to date you.
-Look out for the following signs that may tell you this person is not interested.
+You may also want to watch for mixed signals, as these can be difficult to interpret.
+Look out for the following signs that may tell you this person is not interested or has lost interest.

-If the guy you like casually talks about someone else he's dating or wants to date, it could be interpreted as a sign that he sees you as a friend and confidante rather than a potential partner.
+If a male friend you like casually talks about someone else he's dating or his exploits in the dating world, it may be interpreted as a clear sign that he sees you only as a friend and confidante rather than a potential partner.

 He's Hard To Reach